INN/docs/manifesto/readme.md

 # Our mission

-The INN technology team strives to make nonprofit journalism better and more sustainable — by building and supporting tools like the Largo Project, working with member organizations on data collaborations and visual storytelling, and contributing back to the open source and journalism community.
+The INN technology team strives to make nonprofit journalism better and more sustainable — by building and supporting tools like the [Largo Project](http://largoproject.org), working with member organizations on data collaborations and visual storytelling, and contributing back to the open source and journalism community.

 ### About these values
 As we began to build our team, we wanted to clearly identify the values that will inform our work and our daily interactions.
 We think it's important to know what drives us and why we do what we do — and let other people know what to expect when working with us.
 Just listing values didn't feel like enough: We wanted to provide specific actions that will stem from those values, a la ["We believe in [value], therefore we will [action]](http://kerrizor.com/blog/2014/08/11/why-your-coworker-is-a-jerk/)."
 Below is the working list of values and actions we are striving toward.
+This is a living document that we will revisit frequently and as we grow as a team to make sure it still reflects the mission and values that inform our work.

 ### Always be learning
 Growth and learning drive us forward.
-Teaching and mentorship help us build each other up and make our community stronger.
+A commitment to teaching and mentorship helps us build each other up and make our community stronger.

 - We will host a monthly book club for the news nerd community
 - We’ll pair program and share what we learn with each other on a weekly basis
-- We’ll attend local and national events and user-groups, and stay actively involved in the journalism community
+- We’ll attend local and national events and user-groups, and stay actively involved in the journalism and tech communities
-- We’ll invest in education: creating curriculum and training for members, investing in our apprentices/students, and pursuing education opportunities for ourselves
+- We’ll invest in education: creating curriculum and training for members, investing in our apprentices/students, and pursuing continuing education opportunities for ourselves
 - We will be open to new tools and processes, resisting the stale comfort of “this is how we’ve always done it.”
 - This list can and will change as we grow.